 You may be able to take the credit for the elderly or the disabled if you are 65 years of age or older, or you retired on total and permanent disability and have taxable disability income.
-To take the credit, however, your income must not exceed certain limits.
+However, your income must not exceed certain limit.

-If you meet all of the above qualifications you may still be ineligible for the tax credit if your taxable income exceeds set limitations or your nontaxable income is excessive.
+Even if you meet all the qualifications detailed above, you may still be ineligible for the tax credit if your taxable income exceeds set limitations or your nontaxable income is excessive.
 Listed below, by filing status, are the various income restraints.

 |Single, Head of Household, or Qualifying Widow(er) with Dependent Child